pulakk/blog/remote-camera/index.md

 # Accessing IP Cameras remotely

-Setting up a camera, to be viewable remotely in a place where there is no support for Wired ISPs, is a very challening task.
+Setting up a camera, to be viewable remotely is a very challening task.

 Picking the right camera is the first step.
 You might need features like nightvision, communication through internet protocol ([IP](https://en.wikipedia.org/wiki/IP_address)),